clpe04/dvt/README.md

 #### check

-Creates a validation function with the functions defined name or a new name.
+Creates a validation function with the functions defined name or a new name as key.

 The two forms of this function is: